tundeph/hire-me/README.md

 This is my version of an application designed to List, Checkin and Checkout children.

-My PACT Analysis
+## My PACT Analysis

-I start every design by thinking of People, Activities & Context then Technology which ultimately dtermines the type of solution to be deployed.
+I start every design by thinking of People, Activities & Context then Technology which ultimately determine the type of solution to be deployed.

-PEOPLE - I imagine this is a school, so;
+### PEOPLE - I imagine this is a school, so;

 - There are a defined and limited number of pupils, most likely never more than few hundreds per school
 - The app will be used by someone that is not very computer savvy (either a receptionist at a school or a self-serve system for parents)

-ACTIVITIES - I imagined that;
+### ACTIVITIES - I imagined that;

 - The user will need to be able to Checkin or Checkout a child within few seconds so as not to cause queues
 - There needs to be adequate and instant child identification/verification method to avoid mistakes